-• Generous 40 day holiday entitlement excluding Bank Holidays

-- Opportunity to join the Teachers Pension Scheme

-- Training and staff development opportunities to maintain your continuous professional development, along with the day to day support of our dedicated Inspiring Learning Zone team.

-- 15% discount at our on-site, Ofsted 'Outstanding' Little Learners nursery

-Frage angles and the set of the set of

-- Free onsite parking

-- Access to promotions and offers at the state of the art training restaurant and commercial hair and beauty salon

-- Employee benefits scheme

-- Access to the Credit Union

-- Free Employee Assistance Programme

-If you have a passion for education, would like to inspire the next generation and work with a dedicated management team as we launch our exciting new Technology and Logistics Centre, this is the perfect opportunity for you.
+- Generous 40 day holiday entitlement excluding Bank Holidays - Opportunity to join the Teachers Pension Scheme - Training and staff development opportunities to maintain your continuous professional development, along with the day to day support of our dedicated Inspiring Learning Zone team. - 15% discount at our on-site, Ofsted 'Outstanding' Little Learners nursery - Free onsite parking - Access to promotions and offers at the state of the art training restaurant and commercial hair and beauty salon - Access to the Credit UnionFree Employee Assistance Programme - Employee benefits scheme If you have a passion for education, would like to inspire the next generation and work with a dedicated management team as we launch our exciting new Technology and Logistics Centre, this is the perfect opportunity for you.
 If you require further information or an informal discussion, please contact Mike Morson, Assistant Director, on 07407 730717.

-Closing Date: 5pm, Tuesday 7 March 2017

-Apply here: http://careers.ncgrp.co.uk
+Closing Date: 5pm, Tuesday 7 March 2017 Apply here: http://careers.ncgrp.co.uk No Agencies Accreditation Panel Member (Educationalist) ED Week BROUGHT TO YOU BY SCHOOLS WEEK AND FE WEEK Farriers Registration Council

-No Agencies